airbytehq/airbyte/docs/contributing-to-airbyte/python/README.md

 This document is a general introduction to the CDK.
 Readers should have basic familiarity with the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification) before proceeding.

-{% hint style="info" %}
-The CDK currently does not support creating destinations, but it will very soon.
-{% endhint %}

 ## Getting Started

 Generate an empty connector using the code generator.
 First clone the Airbyte repository then from the repository root run